BiGGBishop/BiGGBishop/README.md

 ## ⚡ Fun Fact

-I enjoy building systems that **handle scale before they actually need to** — because growth should never break your product.
+I enjoy building systems that **handle scale before they actually need to**, because growth should never break your product.

 ---